Skanderbeg: War with Venice: 1447 to 1448

 On 23 July 1448, Skanderbeg crossed the Drin River with 10,000 men, meeting a Venetian force of 15,000 men under the command of Daniele Iurichi, governor of Scutari.
 Skanderbeg instructed his troops on what to expect and opened battle by ordering a force of archers to open fire on the Venetian line.
 The battle continued for hours until large groups of Venetian troops began to flee.
 Skanderbeg, seeing his fleeing adversaries, ordered a full-scale offensive, routing the entire Venetian army.
 The Republic's soldiers were chased right to the gates of Scutari, and Venetian prisoners were thereafter paraded outside the fortress.
 The Albanians managed to inflict 2,500 casualties on the Venetian force, capturing 1,000.
 Skanderbeg's army suffered 400 casualties, most on the right wing.
 The peace treaty, negotiated by Georgius Pelino and signed between Skanderbeg and Venice on 4 October 1448, envisioned that Venice would keep Dagnum and its environs, but would cede to Skanderbeg the territory of Buzëgjarpri at the mouth of the river Drin, and also that Skanderbeg would enjoy the privilege of buying, tax-free, 200 horse-loads of salt annually from Durazzo.
 In addition, Venice would pay Skanderbeg 1,400 ducats.
 During the period of clashes with Venice, Skanderbeg intensified relations with Alfonso V of Aragon, who was the main rival of Venice in the Adriatic, where his dreams for an empire were always opposed by the Venetians.

 One of the reasons Skanderbeg agreed to sign the peace treaty with Venice was the advance of John Hunyadi's army in Kosovo and his invitation for Skanderbeg to join the expedition against the sultan.
 However, the Albanian army under Skanderbeg did not participate in this battle as he was prevented from joining with Hunyadi's army.
 It is believed that he was delayed by Đurađ Branković, then allied with Sultan Murad II, although Branković's exact role is disputed.
-Skanderbeg was outraged at the fact that he had been prevented in participating in a battle which could have changed the fate of his homeland if not the entirety of the Balkan Peninsula.
+Skanderbeg was outraged at the fact that he had been prevented from participating in a battle that could have changed the fate of his homeland if not the entirety of the Balkan Peninsula.
 As a result of this he let his armies raid into Kosovo, he then set fire to Serbian villages and slaughtered their inhabitants to punish Branković.
 He then returned to Krujë towards the end of November.
 Antonio Bonfini an Italian courtier of the Hungarian king believed the battle could have been won if Skanderbeg had participated.
 He appears to have marched to join Hunyadi immediately after making peace with the Venetians, and to have been only 20 miles from Kosovo Polje when the Hungarian army finally broke.